There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) a 500-word overview of the formulation of a research question and development of an appropriate qualitative research design and (2) a 4500-word paper that demonstrates understanding of, and ability to employ, qualitative research methods, with a particular focus on analysis of qualitative data.
+Indicative assessments in this unit are as follows: (1) a 500-word overview of the formulation of a research question and development of an appropriate qualitative research design and (2) a 4500-word paper that demonstrates understanding of, and ability to employ, qualitative research methods, with a particular focus on analysis of qualitative data.
 Further information is available in the unit outline.

 - Unit Coordinator(s)